vh62/cactuscactus/README.md

   <li> I am recreating this project in SwiftUI.
 Based on <a href="https://www.youtube.com/watch?v=cTNhMgNV53s&t=1236s">Youtube Video</li>
 </ol>

-### Thoughts
-<p> Ideally, the user profile would not be stored in the appstorage but in the firebase backend.
-Reading and writing data to @AppStorage can be costly and affect launch time.
-This article is a really good write up on @AppStorage. <a href="https://medium.com/swlh/introducing-appstorage-in-swiftui-470a56f5ba9e">Appstorage</a></p>

 <p> A tutorial from Sean's allen SwiftUI final Project <a href="https://seanallen.co/">Sean Allen</a>, with my own modifications.
 The app let's you choose and order your appetizers</p>